 Expressions are denoted in the MPS information model as ‘Expression <T>’ for any type T. An expression is not a data type itself, but will rather evaluate to a specific data type.
 At the MAL layer, an expression translates to a MAL::Element, which is an abstract type that can represent any of the supported types T. The expression types are fully specified in 4.6.4.

 Base Data Types

 Data Type: ArgTypeEnum

 Overview

-ArgTypeEnum is an MPS extension of the MAL::AttributeType enumeration (see reference [2] section 4.6.4) that also allows specification of the data types Position or Direction.
+ArgTypeEnum is an MPS extension of the MAL::AttributeType enumeration (see reference [2] section 4.6.4) that also allows specification of the Geometric data types.

 Definition